 Urdu Indians from the hotter regions wear light, loose clothing.
 Many of the men wear turbans.
 However, younger Bahrainis wear clothes that reflect Western influence.

-Although the Muslims have a respect for marriage and family, polygamy is acceptable.
+Although Muslims have a respect for marriage and family, polygamy is acceptable.
 Parents still arrange marriages, but do not force them on young people.

 The Urdu are Sunni Muslims, the religion of their heritage and their culture.
 The ruling Arab family of Bahrain and many townspeople are Sunnite Muslims while the northern villagers are Shiites.
 Mainland Muslims criticize the Bahrainis for not being strict enough about traditional religious values.
 For example, the women in Bahrain are becoming more publicly active and fewer of them wear traditional veils.